 One thing I’ve noticed is how the toe box is roomy enough, even for wider feet.
 The stretchy rubber bands give you lateral stability, while armor patches guard the top portion of your feet.

 Shoe-top drawcords keep these securely on your feet while still being easy enough to put on and take off.

-The only complaint it has received is it retains water when wading through pools that surpass the shoe’s height.
-This requires you to take the shoes off to drain it out.
+The only complaint it has received is about how it retains water when wading through pools that surpass the shoe’s height.
+This requires you to take the shoes off to drain them out.

 Overall, these shoes have received a 3.7-star rating.

 If you’re looking for low-cut shoes that will keep your feet protected and warm while retaining their comfort and grip, the NRS Kicker Remix is one of the best kayaking shoes for you.